-Now that we have taken care of the basics, here are some tips to help you find work in Canada.
+Now that we have taken care of the basics, here are valuable tips to help you find work in Canada.

 Take Advantage Of Canadian Hostels

 There is a good chance that you will book into a backpacker’s hostel when you arrive in Canada.
 Hostels are a source of excellent information when you’re looking for work.
 Most hostels have a notice board with job opportunities on display and hostel staff can point you in the right direction.

-Even hostels themselves sometimes need help and offer free accommodation and a little spending money in exchange for work.
+Even hostels themselves sometimes offer jobs in exchange for free accommodation and a little spending money.
 Check out the Canadian Hostel Job Websites:

 Canada is fond of certifications and safety regulations in the workforce.

 If you are planning on working behind a bar or restaurant where alcohol is being served, you’ll need the Serving it Right certification.

 All provinces and territories have their own requirements, therefore the same certifications may not be valid in a different part of Canada.
 The certifications needed depends on the type of job you’re applying for and the company.

 Get Out Of The Big Cities

 I’m amazed how many people get stuck in the big cities and run out of money before they have seen any of the Canadian backcountry.
 City life is expensive, not only for travellers from abroad but also for Canadians.

 City life is not what Canada is all about.
 Honestly, to live in a city you don’t need to come to Canada.
 Cities are similar all around the world.